wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/text-entry-tutorial.md

 ![](images/text-entry-tutorial_36.png)

 Using this on multiple TextGizmos will require you to duplicate the script. give it a good name, and then attach the new script to the relevant TextGizmo.
 This isn’t the only method, as you could have one text manager that has the TextGizmos referenced on its properties panel.
-So depending on your needs, be creative and feel free to ask for help in Discord.

 In addition to “Formats” there are three other enums, which have their own formatting.apply functions you can use: